bhsingleton/skinblender/README.md

 You will also need to repeat this process for the dcc package: https://github.com/bhsingleton/dcc/
 Once you're done you can launch the tool with the following command:

-> from ezskinblender import qezskinblender;
+> from ezskinblender.ui import qezskinblender;
 > window = qezskinblender.QEzSkinBlender();
 > window.show();